Alexandria/match-three-game/README.md

 - Implment a timerlimit
 - Limit switches to only happ if there is a 3+match
 - Implment a win condition
+- Remove draggable attribute when match is detected